InovaCidades/vision.js/README.md

 ## vision.js

 A Computer Vision framework in JavaScript, using the HTML5's getUserMedia() API.
-The prospection of the project is to provide a tool to interact better with the web.

 ### History

-For detailed changelog, see [Releases](https://github.com/gabrielgfa/vision.js/releases).
+For detailed changelog, see [releases](https://github.com/gabrielgfa/vision.js/releases).

 ### License